 It is a disappointment, but some people listen to our advice and give homes to those more suitable to their environment, and hopefully long contented lives.

 With all contact by telephone if no one is able to take your call please leave details including a landline telephone number if possible and your postcode.
 If we can help your call will be returned within 5 days.

 If you prefer the branch can be contacted by email: email@example.com if we are able to assist we will contact you within 5 days.

 We hope to update these pages as often as possible with more images.
 However we cannot guarantee that the cats featured have not been adopted / reserved, by the time you contact us but we can guarantee we will have many cats who would love a new home.

 If you would like to offer a home to a feline/s please ring our Homing Officer at Cats Protection Trafford Branch on 0161 610 2189 (answerphone).
 It would be helpful to us if you leave your details including postcode and a landline phone number.

 67 cats were treated whilst in the branch’s care / looking for their new home.

-31 feral cats trapped, neutered and returned to site.
+1 feral cat trapped, neutered and relocated to a new site.